Sundara Kandam: Production

 Sundara Kandam was written and directed by K. Bhagyaraj, who also played the male lead.
 His wife Poornima produced the film.
 The film initially began production in the late 1980s under the title Sir I Love You with Bhagyaraj himself and Rupini starring, but was shelved.

 Soundtrack

-The soundtrack was composed by debutant Deepak.
-Lyrics were written by Kalidasan, Pulamaipithan and Vairamuthu.
+The soundtrack was composed by Deepak.

 Release and reception

-Sundara Kandam was released on 15 January 1992, in the week of Pongal, and emerged a success.
+Sundara Kandam was released on 15 January 1992, in the week of Pongal, was distributed by J. S. S. Combines, and emerged a success.
 Reviewing the film for Kalki, Ammu played on the title by saying "Sundara Commercial Kavithai" (Beautiful commercial story).
 At the 13th Cinema Express Awards, Bhagyaraj won the Best Story Writer award.